 Earlier in her career, Barr was the Director of Creative Services (1987-88) and Advertising and Promotion Manager (1985-87) at KHOU–TV in Houston, TX.
 She also worked as a writer and producer for WJLA–TV in Washington, DC, which she joined in January 1983.
 Barr began her career in broadcasting in 1980 as a news editor at KSTP–TV in St. Paul, MN.

 Barr serves on the boards of the Associated Press and the Television Bureau of Advertising.
-In addition, she is the 2nd Vice Chair for Television for the National Association of Broadcasters and is Chair of the ABC Board of Governors.
+In addition, she is the 1st.
+Vice Chair for Television for the National Association of Broadcasters and serves on the National Association of Broadcasters Education Foundation.
+Barr is currently a member of the Executive Committee of the NBC Affiliate Board and is a past Chair of the ABC Board of Governors.
 She has served twice as Chairman of the Board for the Illinois Broadcasters Association.
-In addition, Barr is actively involved in the Chicago community serving on the boards of the Chicago Network and the Chicago Academy for the Arts.
+In addition, Barr is a member of the Advisory Board for Quinnipiac University’s School of Communications and is actively involved in the Chicago community serving on the board and executive committee of the Chicago Academy for the Arts.

-Honored for her civic involvement, Barr was inducted into the 2016 Silver Circle of the Chicago/Midwest Chapter of the National Academy of Television Arts & Sciences.
+Honored for her civic involvement, Barr is the 2018 recipient of the Golden Mike Award from the Broadcasters Foundation of America and was inducted into the 2016 Silver Circle of the Chicago/Midwest Chapter of the National Academy of Television Arts & Sciences.
 She was awarded the 2014 Vincent T. Wasilewski Broadcaster of the Year by the Illinois Broadcasters Association and received the 2010 Westbury Leadership Award from the American Red Cross of Greater Chicago for her involvement in a citywide media effort to raise funds for the Haitian earthquake relief effort.
 That year, Barr received an Honorary Doctorate from Robert Morris University in recognition of her community service.
-Other recognition includes the 2007 National Museum of Mexican Art’s Corporate Service Award; the 2007 Business Professional of the Year by the Chicagoland Chamber of Commerce; the 2006 Spirit Award from the Chicago Urban League; the 2006 Communications Award from the Niagara Foundation, which promotes diversity, tolerance and global fellowship; the 2004 Luminary Award from the Girl Scouts of Chicago, recognizing her community involvement and visionary leadership; and the 1998 Dante Award from the Joint Civic Committee of Italian Americans.

 A native of Haverhill, MA, Barr is a graduate of Phillips Exeter Academy and holds a BA in Film Studies from Carleton College in Northfield, MN.
 In 1986, she earned an MBA from George Washington University in Washington, DC.
 Barr is married to Scott M. Kane and has two daughters.
 They live in the Hyde Park neighborhood of Chicago.